Marcisbee/radi/docs/index.md

 ## Events

 Events are part of `on` method in every Component.
 It can also be defined inside `constructor` as simple object.
 Every method that is part of it is event handler.
-Every event can also be [action](#actions).
+Every event can also be an [action](#actions).

 ```js
 this.on = {